Input-Feedforward-Passivity-Based Distributed Optimization Over Jointly Connected Balanced Digraphs

 \section{Abstract}

 In this paper, a distributed optimization problem is investigated via input feedforward passivity.
 First, an input-feedforward-passivity-based continuous-time distributed algorithm is proposed.
-It is shown that the error system of the proposed algorithm can be interpreted as output feedback interconnections of a group of input feedforward passive (IFP) systems. {Based on this IFP framework, convergence conditions of a suitable coupling gain are derived for the IFP-based algorithm over directed and uniformly jointly strongly connected (UJSC) weight-balanced topologies.
-Second, a novel distributed derivative feedback algorithm is proposed based on the passivation of IFP systems.} While most works on directed topologies require the knowledge of the smallest nonzero eigenvalue of the graph Laplacian, the derivative feedback algorithm is {fully distributed, namely, it is robust against randomly changing weight-balanced digraphs with any positive coupling gain and without knowing any graph information.} Finally, numerical examples are presented to demonstrate the proposed distributed algorithms.
+It is shown that the error system of the proposed algorithm can be decomposed into a group of individual input feedforward passive (IFP) systems that interact with each other using output feedback information.
+Based on this IFP framework, convergence conditions of a suitable coupling gain are derived over weight-balanced and uniformly jointly strongly connected (UJSC) topologies.
+It is also shown that the IFP-based algorithm converges exponentially when the topology is strongly connected.
+Second, a novel distributed derivative feedback algorithm is proposed based on the passivation of IFP systems.
+While most works on directed topologies require knowledge of eigenvalues of the graph Laplacian, the derivative feedback algorithm is fully distributed, namely, it is robust against randomly changing weight-balanced digraphs with any positive coupling gain and without knowing any global information.
+Finally, numerical examples are presented to illustrate the proposed distributed algorithms.